wp-plugins/gallerylink/readme.txt

 (Photos, music, videos, documents) data that is supported.

-If you want to use only the data of the media library, please use the [MediaLink](http://wordpress.org/plugins/medialink/).
+If you want to use the data of the media library, please use the [MediaLink](http://wordpress.org/plugins/medialink/).

 You write and use short codes to page.